The Q4 Middesk Index Report is here→

 This is a secure option because it requires sending the business your own company’s information, and allows the receiving business to keep a copy.
 So the business can trust that its EIN is being used properly because it knows exactly who the request came from, and can report this information to the authorities in the event the EIN is misused.

-There are certain third parties that are dedicated to compiling information that businesses need for KYB.
-Middesk is one of them.
+Companies like Middesk are dedicated to compiling information that businesses need for KYB.
 Similar to the SEC’s EDGAR database, Middesk Verify allows for searching businesses by their name and state.
 Then it’s a matter of finding the business record that matches, selecting it, and viewing the information.

 EIN verification lookup tools that automate the process